Ryan-231/article-inker/README.md

 ### Installation and setup
 Download the source code as a .zip archive and extract it.

-Run
-`cd app/model`
+-Run `cd app/model`
-and open the link in the `model.txt` file.
+-Open the link in the `model.txt` file.

-Copy the contents of the folder at that link into the `app/model/` folder and delete `model.txt.`
+-Copy the contents of the folder at that link into the `app/model/` folder and delete `model.txt.` -Run `cd /app/aitextgen`

-Run
-`cd /app/aitextgen`
-and open the link in the `aitextgen.txt` file.
+-Open the link in the `aitextgen.txt` file.

-Copy the contents of the folder at that link into the `app/aitextgen/` folder and delete `aitextgen.txt.`
+-Copy the contents of the folder at that link into the `app/aitextgen/` folder and delete `aitextgen.txt.` -Run

-Run
-`cd /app`run
+`cd /app`
 `python3 -m pip install -r requirements.txt`
 `pip install -u Flask`
 `pip3 install -u aitextgen`
+`cd /app`

+### Launching the project
-From `/app/`, run `python3 -m main` to start the server locally.
+Run `python3 -m main` from the `app/` folder to start the server locally.
 Changes made will usually be picked up in realtime by the server.
+Input a genre and a couple starting words, click generate, and the tool will generate a short passage based on your genre and prompt.

 ### TODO:
 Add functionality for deploying using Docker.